-Ventral (Abdominal) Hernia
+Ventral Hernia Treatment Sydney

 A ventral abdominal hernia is a projection of intestinal or other tissue through a gap in the anterior abdominal wall.
 The most common types of ventral hernias are umbilical and incisional hernias.